devproca/sql-dev-day/README.md

 [Inner Joins](https://en.wikipedia.org/wiki/Join_(SQL)#Inner_join)
 ![Inner Joins](./InnerJoin.png)

 Notice that 'Wanda' is not present in the result set because there are no records for person_id == 2 in the person_food table.
 Sometimes, you'll want to include those records however.
-You would do that with a left join.
+You would do that with a `left join`.

 ```
 select * from person p